How to Open an Australian Bank Account Online from Overseas

 Can I open an Australian bank account online from overseas?

 There are four big banks in Australia.
-They are National Australia Bank (NAB), Commonwealth Bank (CBA), the Australia and New Zealand Banking Group (ANZ Bank), and Westpac.
+They are NAB, Commbank, ANZ and Westpac.
 All used to offer options for migrant banking services, so people planning on moving to Australia soon could apply for their accounts before arrival.

 This service has gradually been reduced.
-At the time of writing the only option to start your application before you more is with Commonwealth Bank.
+At the time of writing the only options available to most people to start your application before you move are with Commbank and Westpac.
 You can start your application 14 days before you arrive in Australia - but you’ll still need to visit a branch on arrival to show your ID and get your debit card issued.

-You can always open an account with Wise, which is a multi-currency account provider that allows you to hold and transfer over 40 currencies.
-You can get AUD account details before you arrive to Australia, as well as EUR, GBP, USD, NZD, SGD, and CAD.
+As an alternative you could consider opening an account with Wise, which is a multi-currency account provider that allows you to hold and transfer over 40 currencies.
+You can get AUD account details before you arrive in Australia, as well as ways to receive 20 other currencies with local or SWIFT account details.

 Can I open a bank account in Australia only with my passport?